ZhiningLiu1998/self-paced-ensemble/README.md

 # Cite Us

-**If you find this repository/work helpful, please cite our work:**
+**If you find this repository helpful, please consider citing our work:**

 ```
 @inproceedings{